1

 天地以合,日月以明,四時以序,星辰以行,江河以流,萬物以昌,好惡以節,喜怒以當。 以為下則順,以為上則明。

-Heaven and earth thus unite; the sun and moon thus shine; the four seasons thus follow in order; the stars and constellations thus move; the rivers thus flow; the ten thousand things thus flourish; likes and dislikes thus are regulated; joy and anger thus are appropriate.
-When used as below, they are compliant; when used as above, they are clear.
+Heaven and earth thus unite; the sun and moon thus shine; the four seasons thus follow in order; the stars and constellations thus move; the rivers thus flow; the ten thousand things thus flourish; likes and dislikes are moderated; joy and anger are made fitting.
+When used below, they are compliant; when used above, they are illuminating.

 24